RishitIIITD/Real-Estate-Price-Prediction/ReadMe.md

 -> Run your python flask server

--> Run your nginx server
+-> Run your nginx server from the ProgramFiles

 -> Type: ```localhost``` in your browser